puphpet/puphpet/README.md

     git push fork my-patch

 ### For existing environments ###
-* PuPHPet will work on any default LAMP or LNMP environment
+* PuPHPet will work on any default LAMP or LNMP environment.
-* go to our [quickstart page](https://puphpet.com/quickstart/puphpet "quickstart") and download the vagrant archive
+* Enter our [quickstart page](https://puphpet.com/quickstart/puphpet "quickstart") and download the vagrant archive.
-* when you have already a running environment please have a look at the generated `manifest/default.pp` file and especially to the package list
+* When you already have a running environment, please have a look at the generated `manifest/default.pp` file and especially to the package list.
-* ensure that the required packages are installed on your system
+* Ensure that the required packages are installed on your system.
-* clone the project from github
-* and install it with composer
+* Clone the project from github and install it via `composer`.

 Setup: